dbguettler/kwiimote/README.md

 The Wii remote will vibrate briefly when it is connected.
 The selected device will initially be `DEV_1`.

+To exit, simply hold the power button on the Wii remote until it turns off.
+The container will automatically exit.

 ## Controls
 | Button  | Action |
 | ------------- | ------------- |